 - Ecotrust Canada brings resources to the table and offers services at a significantly reduced cost for committed community partners.

-Over the past few years, Ecotrust Canada has brought these skills to a number of partnerships, including with Heiltsuk Nation, Quatsino First Nation, ‘Namgis First Nation, and the Regional District of Mount Waddington.
-In 2018, a pilot project with Heiltsuk Nation in Bella Bella — a remote community off the Central Coast of BC — replaced diesel furnaces in on-reserve homes with air-source heat pumps powered by clean energy.
-Today, 130 community homes have received a heating-system and other efficiency retrofits, with estimated cost savings of over $2 Million.
+Over the past few years, Ecotrust Canada has brought these skills to a number of partnerships, including with Haíɫzaqv (Heiltsuk) Nation, Quatsino First Nation, ‘Na̲mg̲is First Nation, and the Regional District of Mount Waddington.
+In 2018, a pilot project with Heiltsuk Nation in Bella Bella — a remote community off the Central Coast of BC — we helped replace diesel furnaces in on-reserve homes with air-source heat pumps powered by clean energy.
+Since then, we have coordinated over 200 heat pump installs across Haíɫzaqv (Heiltsuk), Quatsino, and ‘Na̲mg̲is First Nations.
+We have raised $3.4 million in project funds, with estimated cost savings of $6.6 million.
 Based on the success of this project and others, Ecotrust Canada’s team of experienced community planners, policy experts, and engineers are now set to broaden this approach with communities across Canada.

 “The benefits aren’t just financial.
 We’re bringing in less fuel by barge, supporting our traditional values and bringing clean energy into our homes.”